Policy Statement on Hazing

 Publication of Subchapter (Sec.
 4.58)

-1. Each postsecondary educational institution shall cause to be published or distributed to each student during the first three weeks of each semester a summary of the provisions of this subchapter.
+1. Not later than the 14th day before the first class day of each or spring semester, each postsecondary educational institution shall cause to be published or distributed to each student a summary of the provisions of this subchapter.

 3. If the institution publishes a general catalog, student handbook, or similar publication, it shall publish a summary of the provisions of this subchapter in each edition of that catalog, handbook, or similar publication.

-Consequences for acts of hazing include, but are not limited to, suspension of club activities or suspension of club from campus.
+Consequences for acts of hazing include, but are not limited to, suspension of organization activities or suspension of organization from campus.
 Listed below are levels of student conduct violations along with possible sanctions for each level.

 Category One: These actions against the Christian standards of conduct set forth in the Student Handbook may result in disciplinary warnings with or without additional conditions or alternative requirements, such as counseling, community service, or mentoring.
 These include, but are not limited to, the following:

-- Any ridicule and discipline of new members for not remembering or learning club traditions or members’ names.
+- Any ridicule and discipline of new members for not remembering or learning organization traditions or members’ names.

 - Any type of verbal abuse or intimidation of a new member.